Tuesday, March 17, 2026

 This guide is the complete framework.
 Templates, analytics, architecture, and the exact playbook to move from annual autopsy to continuous intelligence.

 The annual engagement survey was designed for a workforce that no longer exists.
 When the average employee tenure was 10+ years and the pace of organizational change was measured in fiscal quarters, an annual check-in was adequate.
-In 2026, the average tenure is 3.9 years, reorgs happen quarterly, and employee sentiment can shift in a single week after a policy change.
+Today, average tenure has shortened considerably, reorgs happen quarterly, and employee sentiment can shift in a single week after a policy change.

 | Metric | Annual Census Survey | AI-Powered Pulse Surveys |